It’s finally happened!

 Now that water is taken care we’ll move on to our second category: fire and light.
 Whether you’re using it for warmth, protection or preparing food fire is essential to bush craft survival.

-Lighter: When it comes to starting a fire the rule of three prevails: have 3 different ways to start a fire at any point in time.
-A solid lighter or three is always my first option so make sure you have several in your pack (Don’t worry about quality, a few BIC lighters from your local gas station will do the trick).
+When it comes to starting a fire the rule of three prevails: have 3 different ways to start a fire at any point in time.
+A solid lighter is always a good idea.

-Cotton Balls and Vaseline: Now that you have a means to make a flame, you’re going to need something for it to catch on.
+Now that you have a means to make a flame, you’re going to need something for it to catch on.
 The best (and most lightweight) method I’ve found is by taking a plastic Ziploc bag and filling it with petroleum jelly soaked cotton balls.
-If you have any doubts about this method just do a quick youtube search.
+If you have any doubts about this method just watch this youtube video.
 They light every time (even when wet) and can burn up to 2 ½ minutes long.

 So now that we’ve got the essentials out of the way it’s time to move on to the fun stuff.
 What’s that saying about a man and his tools?

-Multi-tool: Right on par with the survival knife for importance is a solid multi-tool.
-And while I suggest going with a Leatherman Charge TTi I get that not everyone has that kind of money to spend on a knife.
+Right on par with the survival knife for importance is a solid multi-tool.
+While I suggest going with a Leatherman Charge TTi (read the full review) I get that not everyone has that kind of money to spend on a knife.
 Some other solid brands include SOG, Gerber and Victorinox.
 If you’re in a rush and on a tight budget however a $12 knife from your local hardware store is still better than nothing.

 When looking at it strictly from a calorie perspective, fishing requires much less effort than hunting and thus offers the best ROI on your energy.
 Assemble a solid kit and find some good open water and I guarantee you won’t go hungry.